BismuthCloud/asimov/README.md

 # Asimov

 Asimov is a powerful graph-based inference and caching system with Redis support.
-It provides a flexible framework for building and executing inference workflows while efficiently managing data through Redis caching.
+It provides a flexible framework for building and executing agentic workflows while efficiently managing data through various data caching mechanisms.

 ## Features